Alexander Technique Center

 Alexander Technique Center featured in Posture article.
 Sitting at computer picture.

 Marian Goldberg maintains a private Alexander Technique teaching practice in the Washington, D.C. area and is the Director of the Alexander Technique Center of Washington's Teacher-Training Program.
 Marian began studying the Alexander Technique in 1978.
 After working with a variety of interpretations of the Alexander Technique from 1978 to 1980, she went on to study with Joan and Alexander Murray at the Urbana Center for the Alexander Technique in 1980.
 Marian graduated from the Urbana Center’s intensive teacher-training program in 1983, fulfilling the three-year daily training standards established by F. Matthias Alexander, the creator of the Alexander Technique.
 In addition, Marian completed two years of advanced training at the Urbana Center.
 She has been teaching the Technique since 1983 and is certified by both the Society of Teachers of the Alexander Technique (STAT), UK, and the American Society for the Alexander Technique (AmSAT).
-Marian also studied with teachers directly trained by F. M. Alexander: Walter Carrington, Peggy Williams, and Marjorie Barstow.
+Marian also studied with teachers trained directly by F. M. Alexander: Walter Carrington, Peggy Williams, and Marjorie Barstow.
 She has taught classes and workshops in the Technique for colleges and universities and for a number of organizations, including the United States Marine Band, the Vocal Studies Program at George Mason University, and the University of Illinois.
 Her articles have appeared in several publications, including The Alternative Health Sourcebook and Natural Awakenings magazine.
 Marian has developed several web sites: “Alexander Technique: The Insiders’ Guide,” “John Dewey and the Alexander Technique” and “The Alexander Technique for Musicians.”
 She is the editor of Beginning from the Beginning: A Conversation with Joan and Alexander Murray.
 Marian has also been certified as a Feldenkrais® Practitioner and has trained in Cranio-Sacral Therapy.

 Scheduling Lessons and More Information